-Shen Tong is a serial entrepreneur, impact investor with 30+ food innovation investments and other media, and high tech investments.
-He is founder & MP of Food Future.
-One of Newsweek’s People of the Year in 1989, Shen Tong was an organizer of the democracy movement in 1989 that occupied Tiananmen Square while he was at Beijing University.
-After his exile to the US, he finished his undergraduate degree at Brandeis University, and went on to study in PhD programs at Boston University and Harvard University.
-Mr. Shen became an entrepreneur in the 1990s, founding or co-founding, B&B Media, and VFinity among other ventures in the past two decades, serving on boards and advisory boards including Food Tank, Change Food, Poets & Writers.
-He founded FOOD-X in 2014; also serves as venture partner of SOSV - the accelerator VC, a global multi-stage venture capital fund.
-Shen is a long time social activist, film buff, avid traveler, foodie, and a writer/poet.
-Watch Shen Tong's TEDx talk.
+Mr. Shen became an entrepreneur in the 1990s, founding or co-founding B&B Media, and VFinity among other ventures in the past two decades, serving on boards and advisory boards including Omnicomm's sparks&honey Influencer Advisory Board, Good Food Institute, Food Tank, Poets & Writers.
+He founded FOOD-X in 2014; also served as venture partner of SOSV — the accelerator VC, a global multi-stage venture capital fund.
+Shen is a long time social activist, film buff, avid traveler, foodie, and writer/poet.
+He lives in New York City with his three children.

 Gigi Lee Chang is passionate about food and children.
 She is an advisor in the food, health, wellness and sustainability space to both early stage companies as well as non-profits.
 Gigi is the Founder of Plum Organics and was most recently the CEO of the children's national non-profit Healthy Child Healthy World.
 Prior to founding Plum Organics, Gigi was the Director of Strategic Planning & Integrated Marketing at Euro RSCG/Havas as part of the global brand team for Intel.